Xilinx/aibox-reid/README.md

    * You may also use other RTSP sources, such as an IP camera.

-   * Run AA2 application:
+## Run AA2 application:

    * Run one channel with one process: aibox_aa2 -s rtsp://192.168.33.123:5000/test -t rtsp -p 0

    * Run multiple channels together with one process: aibox_aa2 -s rtsp://192.168.33.123:5000/test -t rtsp -p 2 -s /usr/share/somapp/movies/AA2/AA2-shop.nv12.30fps.1080p.h264 -t file -p 1

-       Only one aibox_aa2 process could be actually running, because it requires locked access to DPU, and there is just one in aibox platform.
+   * Only one aibox_aa2 process could be actually running, because it requires locked access to DPU, and there is just one in aibox platform.

-   * Known Limitations or issues under debug:
+## Known Limitations or issues under debug:

    * When you use smartcam_aa1 as file based RTSP server as [here](#Setup-RTSP-server) states or use file type source, because the video file is played in an infinite loop, you may notice that when a new loop starts the tracking ID of the same person will change to a new one.
 This is not the algorithm issue or bug, but because the algorithm will take the motion trail of the object into account, so a sudden change of scene will cause the generation of the new ID.

    * Stream may freeze after some time if you use this SOM as RTSP server as 3.b)i) and leave AA2 application running for extended period of time.

    * After start the application, Sometimes the screen still does not show anyting.
 To fix this, unplug and replug the DP/HDMI cable.

-      * There is a small memory leak when aibox_aa2 is running.

-      * When streaming from other RTSP sources (than the [locally started one](#setup-rtsp-server), you may notice some extra seconds of lag occassionally

    * When multiple streams are active, the image displayed can be laggy.

-4. Command Option:
+## Command Option:

 >     Usage:
 >
 >     aibox_aa2 [OPTION?] - AI Application of pedestrian + reid + tracking for multi RTSP streams, on SoM board of
 >      Help Options: